spdustin/ChatGPT-AutoExpert/standard-edition/README.md

 ## The AutoExpert "Secret Sauce"

 Every time you ask ChatGPT a question, it is instructed to create a preamble at the start of its response.
-This preamble is designed to automatically adjust ChatGPT's "attention mechnisms" to attend to specific tokens that positively influence the quality of its completions.
+This preamble is designed to automatically adjust ChatGPT's "attention mechanisms" to attend to specific tokens that positively influence the quality of its completions.
 This preamble sets the stage for higher-quality outputs by:

 - Selecting the best available expert(s) able to provide an authoritative and nuanced answer to your question
   - By specifying this in the output context, the emergent attention mechanisms in the GPT model are more likely to respond in the style and tone of the expert(s)